pgeu/pgeu-system/docs/confreg/configuring.md

 and their details, typically used before the schedule is done but talks are being approved.

+Cards active
+: If the card publishing is active *and* the session publishing is active, then [cards](skinning#cards) (small adapted images in SVG and PNG format) will be published for sessions and speakers.

 Check-in active
 : If the [check-in](tickets) system is active and attendees can be checked in.